GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/query.md

 The query should have a `FROM` clause to identify the source table.
 As the join clause is currently not supported, the query can only aggregate columns from a single table.

 `GROUP BY` clause works as in a normal query.
 It groups the data by the specified columns.
-One special thing is the time window functions `hop()` and `tumble()` described in [Define Time Window](./define-time-window.md) part.
+One special thing is the time window functions `date_bin()` described in [Define Time Window](./define-time-window.md) part.
 They are used in the `GROUP BY` clause to define the time window for the aggregation.
 Other expressions in `GROUP BY` can be either literal, column or scalar expressions.

 Others things like `ORDER BY`, `LIMIT`, `OFFSET` are not supported in the continuous aggregation query.